JJLongoria/aura-helper/README.md

 #### Aura:
     - Aura Document Generator: A simple command for generate a skeleton of aura documentation file for an Aura Component based on user designed templates.
     - Add Method Section: Add a method section based on template to documentation file if you need modify it.
+    - New Aura File: Create a new Aura File for Aura Component Bundle

 #### Apex:
     - Add Apex Comment: Add a class or method comment on your apex code